pixlise/core/README.md

 within the project root directory.
 This will build a number of binary files that are then located in the `_out` directory.
 The main API is called `pixlise-api-xxx` where xxx is the target architecture.
 By default we build for Mac, Linux and Windows.

-## Running
+## Run-time Configuration

-Executing the API requires an environment variable to be set, this variable is named CUSTOM_CONFIG and is an encoded JSON string:
+Executing the API requires several environment variables to be set.
+These include ones related to AWS (see below), but we also supply a JSON configuration string in a single environment variable called CUSTOM_CONFIG.
+This specifies buckets and other configuration parameters to allow the API to execute containers and log errors, etc.

 Full Example: